 Ask these questions at your first appointment so you won’t be disappointed later.
 “Have you ever been told by a dermatologist that they cannot prescribe oral medications for psoriasis because it is not their area of expertise?” one member asked.

 Have you found a good dermatologist to help you manage your psoriasis?
-What tips do you have for others searching for their psoriasis care team?
-Share your experience in the comments below or start a conversation by posting on your Activities page.
+Let others know in the comments below.

 Get updates directly to your inbox.